-Today Matt Swaim, Sacred Heart Radio Sonrise Morning Show, talked about strawberries and their significance during Bible days.
+Today Matt Swaim, Sacred Heart Radio Sonrise Morning Show, and I talked about strawberries and their significance during Bible days.
 And strawberries represent the Sacred Heart of Jesus with their heart shape.

 So today I wanted to mix things up a bit.
-I fiddled around with several recipes to come up with the one I’m sharing today.
+I fiddled around with several recipes to come up with two that I’m sharing today.

 After sitting in the refrigerator several hours, I was able to slice the pie into nice wedge shaped pieces.

 HEAVENLY STRAWBERRY PIE

 5 or so cups strawberries, cut into halves or fourths if necessary, and measure after cutting up

 Sugar to taste – start with 2 tablespoons or less

 In a medium saucepan, stir together 2 cups cut up strawberries and 3/4 cup sugar.

 Whisk together the cold water, lemon juice and cornstarch.

 Pour this over the strawberries and sugar and give it a good stir.
 Cook and stir over medium het until thickened and bubbly, then cook and stir 2 minutes more.